 Dakota received her B.A. in biology from Bryn Mawr College in May 2011 and a Familial Adenomatous Polyposis (F.A.P.) diagnosis two months later.
 Reluctantly, she traded in her post-college job for surgical gowns to have her cancerous colon removed.
 While working abroad in 2013, she noticed another trick up F.A.P.'s sleeve and was diagnosed with a desmoid tumor.
 If anything, this tumor confirmed that while she hoped to be one in a million, statistically speaking, she's closer to four in a million.

 Patient advocacy fills the void left by her colon.
 She's the co-founder of Young Adult Cancer Connection which hosted Cancervention, Philadelphia's first young adult cancer conference, and the creator of FAPulousTV, the first YouTube Channel dedicated to discussing F.A.P.
-She further encourages patient connectivity as a Senior Member of the Community Engagement Team at rareLife solutions.
+She currently works for Horizon Therapeutics as a Patient Advocacy Manager.

 Alan Rotberg is an entrepreneur and event planner who has a background in food distribution and music management.
 He started his career as a music booking agent and between 1976 - 1999 he booked a variety of acts at music venues and clubs such as the Go-Gos, Joan Jett , Cheap Trick, Bob Dylan, Violent Femmes, and the Ramones.